 Unfortunately, that’s the thing about potential–it exists as a what if that may or may not ever be realized.
 Just ask Cuba Gooding, Jr.

 Turns out that as a brief experience, Pokemon Go is like cracking open that elusive treasure chest for the first time.
 And as a game, Pokemon Go is discovering the chest contains only pieces hot garbage–that is to say, it’s a shallow, aimless, and ultimately pointless exercise in redundancy.

+NOTE: For an update after Ash’s victory in Alola, click here.
 Our previous post about Ash Ketchum, shamelessly titled “Ash Ketchum is the Worst Pokemon Trainer Ever,” is far and away the most popular post on the site.
-We’re talking 125,000+ views and 200+ comments as people discuss a 10-year-old from … Continue reading Ash Ketchum is Still the Worst Pokemon Trainer Ever
+We’re talking … Continue reading Ash Ketchum is Still the Worst Pokemon Trainer Ever

 After doing the TriForce Heroes joint review, I thought it’d be fun to do write reviews of several video games in this shorter format, and rather than posting them individually, I’ve condensed them into one for your reading pleasure.
 Enjoy! … Continue reading Video Game Minireviews